Retail Methodology

 Nielsen Retail Point-of Sale (POS) Data[38]

-__retail_example_tons_sold__ tons __retail_example_refed_food_category__ sold by grocery retailers in __retail_example_state__ in __retail_example_year__
+9,971 tons Tomatoes sold by grocery retailers in Arkansas in 2021

 Unsold Food Rate